wpumacay/research_blog/content/posts/deeprlnd-project1-navigation.md

 Q(s,a) := \overbrace{Q(s,a)}^{\text{Current estimate}} + \alpha ( \overbrace{r + \gamma \max_{a'} Q(s',a')}^{\text{"Better" estimate}} - Q(s,a) )
 $$

-This update rule is used in the **tabular case**, which is used when dealing discrete state and action spaces.
+This update rule is used in the **tabular case**, which is used when dealing with discrete state and action spaces.
 These cases allow to easily represent the action-value function in a table (numpy array or dictionary), and update each entry of this table separately.